 Plant the tulip bulbs 6-8 centimetres deep, depending on the variety and size of the bulbs, with the top up.
 The best time to plant is in early autumn, if you want to have flowers in spring.
 Plant the tulips in groups of three or five.

 Sprinkle the top soil of the tulips with fertilizers and work this into the soil down to one or two centimetres This fertilizer will dissolve and feed the flowers when it rains.

 Let the tulip leaves continue to grow after blooming.
 Once they have turned yellow or brown and have fallen, you can cut them back to ground level if desired.
 After flowering, tulips use energy to strengthen the bulbs for next year.
 Cut them again before they died as this can prevent them blooming in the coming years.

 You shouldn't water a tulip unless you live in an area with very few rain, especially during autumn.

 If you want to grow a tulip in a vase, make sure it's not a very big bulb (check with your local garden center specialist) and cut the stems diagonally to make them last longer.

-If you want to read similar articles to How to Plant and Care for Tulips, we recommend you visit our Gardening & plants category.
+If you'd like to read similar articles to How to Plant and Care for Tulips, we recommend you browse around our Gardening & plants category.